Maschlax/MxTags/README.md

 - Database Connection through config settings
 - Debug mode for getting the exact error for something.
 - ColorFormatter, returns a colorful minecraft useable string with hexcode input in this format: <#ffffff>
-- /tag command to temporarily use argument as player suffix
+- /tag command to select a tag by ID
-- /tagmanager Help message
+- /tagmanager show Help message
+- /tm create <name> <slot>
+- /tm delete <tagID>

+## To Do
+- Add Colorsupport for tags
+- Add Tag selection gui
+- Add /tm list Command
+- Add /tm modify Command